deboeckuitgeverij/dbook-security-php-client/README.md

 require_once(APP_PATH . "/vendor/autoload.php");
 ```

 Then easy to get the main Gate.
-Four paramaters are required :
+Three paramaters are required :
 * the broker key and the broker secret given by DeBoeck.
-* the *gate login type* which can be
-    * none for jute the api
-    * GATE_SSO to use the SSO capabilities
-    * GATE_OAUTH2 to use tokens.
 * the environment
     * ENV_TEST
     * ENV_PREPROD